HaukurPall/ruv_dl/README.md

 - Handling of mp3 downloading.
 - Create a main class instead of config class.
-- Refactor main class to return objects and refactor cli to turn those objects to some readable format.
-- Return a list of donwloaded episodes from download.
+- Add support for checking downloaded episodes which are no longer available.

-Testing required
+### Testing required

 - Are the subtitles burnt into the mp4 video stream or are they in their own stream?

+### `schema.graphql`

+There is a graphql schema within the project, but it is not the official schema.
+It is hand-constructed since the endpoint disallows introspection.
+Therefore, it might contain errors and is not used to validate the queries.

 ## Disclaimer

 You are not the owner/copyright holder of the content you download and neither am I.
 You are not allowed to distribute the content you download.
 You are expected to delete the content when it is no longer available on RÚV.
+A feature to delete the content is planned.